-- 2. A person named below and any other person who possesses information or evidence concerning the subject matter of this Subpoena or must deal with it is referred to herein as a concerned person. - 3.
-The District Attorney demands that a concerned person respond to this Subpoena, as is his or her duty to do pursuant to law, including, but not limited to, 22 NYCRR 1022.19(d)(1)(iv) and Rule 8, which provides thus: [emphasis added]
+- 2. A person named below and any other person who possesses information or evidence concerning the subject matter of this Subpoena or who must deal with it is referred to herein as a concerned person. - 3.
+The Committee demands that a concerned person respond to this Subpoena, as is his or her duty to do pursuant to law, including, but not limited to, Rule 8, which provides thus: [emphasis added]